con-f-use/sl-simpleterminal/README.md

   I know suckless rationlizes tabbed by saying, it's wasteful to re- implement tabs for every application separately and that they don't want to clutter the binary with them, especially as some users do not need tabs.
   But isn't that what they made shared libraries for?
+  Yes, we don't want to add too much dependencies and end up in dll-hell but depending on another executable to be there is better?
 - The fact that you have to re-compile and reinstall in order to change settings is just dumb.
   I know it's just one command that you can automise, it's just